772/single-variable-algebra-compiler/README.md

+_"single-variable-algebra" is a programming language designed by Armin Schäfer in 2024_

 [![Crate](https://img.shields.io/crates/v/single-variable-algebra-compiler.svg)](https://crates.io/crates/single-variable-algebra-compiler)

 ## What is single-variable-algebra-compiler?

-"single-variable-algebra" is a programming language designed by Armin Schäfer in 2024.
-A compiler that is only using a single variable, numbers, additions, subtractions, multiplications, divisions, exponentiations and functions that are using the named things.
+This is a compiler that is only using a single variable, numbers, additions, subtractions, multiplications, divisions, exponentiations and functions that are using the named things.

 ## Usage